Whether you need 1-2-1 emotional support, want to connect with others or to learn new skills, our range of support services can help.

 Caring for someone who has been diagnosed with an eating disorder can feel overwhelming and exhausting.
 It's important you have your own support network and coping mechanisms.

 Beat supports anyone affected by an eating disorder.
 If someone you know is suffering, and you’re supporting them in any capacity, our services are available to you as well.

 Get free telephone support now for friendly, non-judgmental advice regarding supporting someone with an eating disorder.

 Beat offers a range of online support services including one-to-one and group chat.
 Find the one that's right for you here.

-Beat run a range of eating disorders skills workshops and training courses for parents and carers.
+Beat run a range of eating disorders skills workshops for parents and carers.

 7 June 2021

 This booklet is for anyone supporting someone with an eating disorder.
 It covers information about eating disorders and treatment, and offers guidance on how you might approach the subject.

 Eating disorders don’t just affect the person involved but their family and friends too.
 If you're supporting someone with an eating disorder and want to find out more.

 This booklet is for anyone supporting someone with binge eating disorder.
 It will help you understand more about binge eating disorder.